 3. modern option

 The early-medieval leather shoe depicted above is part of a collection of typical terp-area shoes from the terp (i.e. artificial settlement mounds) villages Ferwerd, Finkum and Hallum.
 They are unique since no real parallels have been found in surrounding areas.
-Maybe introduced by the new people that settled at the tidal marshlands during the Migration Period in the fourth century.
+Maybe introduced by the new people who settled at the empty tidal marshlands at the beginning of the fifth century.
 Besides the elegant shoes, the also elegant fibulas were introduced in the same period.
 So, it might indicate a change or even replacement of culture.
 Furthermore, these shoes were probably all worn by men since women and children (like elsewhere in Europe) only started to wear shoes from the High Middle Ages.
+Having said that, walking barefoot was perhaps the norm, including for men, on the salt marsh.
+A tradition that existed still in the nineteenth century at the Hallig islands in region Nordfriesland (Knol 2021).

-If interested in the mythical times of the Migration Period read also our blog post about legendary King Finn.
+Note – If interested in the mythical times of the Migration Period read also our post about legendary king Finn.

-- If you want to know more about the history of footwear from the Frisian terp region in the fifth century, read: Driel-Murray, D. van & Plicht, van der H., Het gelijk van Boeles: schoenvondsten uit de Friese terpen (2016).
+- If you want to know more about the history of footwear from the Frisian terp region in the fifth century, read: Driel-Murray, D. van & Plicht, van der H., Het gelijk van Boeles: schoenvondsten uit de Friese terpen (2016); Knol, E., For Daily Use and Special Moments: Material Culture in Frisia, AD 400-1000 (2021)